-A man took 5 times his usual dose of phenergan for his excema before a mediation in a Costs Court matter in which he sought to tax his former solicitor’s fees.
+A man took 5 times his usual dose of phenergan before a mediation in a Costs Court matter in which he sought to tax his former solicitor’s fees.
 Represented by a solicitor, he settled the taxation.
 It is an interesting footnote that the man’s solicitor was from the rather wonderfully named Coolabah Law Chambers, and is described on the firm’s website as follows:

 ‘Although Jeff has sincere respect for the Bench, he is not afraid to argue and fight for his clients.
 Jeff believes that each of his clients must be properly represented and must receive a ‘fair go’.
 To appreciate Jeff’s keenness one has only to learn of one occasion when, during his closing address to the jury, Jeff performed an impersonation of Austin Powers in “The Spy Who Shagged Me”.
 Jeff’s client was successful in that case!’

 The man applied, unrepresented, to the Costs Court to have it set aside on the basis of the solicitor respondent to the taxation had taken unconscientious advantage of his phenergan intoxication in procuring the settlement.
 The Costs Court referred the question to the Practice Court.

 The Practice Court considered whether the determination of a mixed question of fact and law was one which could be the subject of a referral by the Costs Judge for ‘directions’ to a judge of the trial division under r.
 63.51.
 Bell J said it could.